 - 16 If the deadline expires, what remedies are available to those who have missed the deadlines, i.e. the defaulting parties?

 1 What are the types of deadlines relevant for civil procedures?

 Procedural acts must be performed by specific deadlines (‘términos’) or within the time periods (‘plazos’) stipulated by law.

 A deadline specifies the time by which a given procedural act must take place.

 A time period specifies the time available for carrying out the process.
 Periods may be expressed in days, weeks, months or years.

 If the law does not stipulate a time period or deadline, it is to be understood that the act must be performed without delay.

-According to the case law of the Constitutional Court (Tribunal Constitucional), any delay in court proceedings may result in an infringement of the right to a trial without undue delay.
 However, the criterion of proportionality needs to be applied, and Article 6(1) of the Convention for the Protection of Human Rights and Fundamental Freedoms signed in Rome on 4 November 1950 and the case law of the European Court of Human Rights (ECHR) introduce the concept of reasonable time (which takes account of factors such as the complexity of the case, how long the type of case in question would normally take, the interests of the litigant and his or her procedural conduct, the conduct of the authorities or the consideration of available resources).
 However, if the court fails to respect the concept of reasonable time, this will affect the right enshrined in Article 24(2) of the Spanish Constitution.